MicroFocus/sv-demos/weather-forecast-uft/README.md

 ![](doc/connector-config.png)

-To virtualize REST services on Android phone, you need to make it talkto the the _HTTP proxy connector_.
+To virtualize REST services on Android phone, you need to make it talk to the _HTTP proxy connector_.
 You achieve this by configuring proxy settings of your current WiFi connection on the phone.
 Within the WiFi settings, enable proxy selecting _Manual_ and set the proxy host name to `127.0.0.1` and port to